 Clothesline Project Workshops

-Location: Women's Center at Virginia Tech, 206 Washington St., Blacksburg
+Location: Women's Center at Virginia Tech (lower level), 206 Washington St., Blacksburg

 The Clothesline Project, an effort to raise awareness of gender-based violence, is a visual testimony to the shattering effect of violence and the impact it has on society.
 Survivors of violence -- and friends and families of victims -- create shirts emblazoned with direct messages and strong illustrations.
 The shirts demonstrate the pain and suffering of the survivors, aid in their healing process, and celebrate their strength and courage to overcome the past.